syncfusion-content/winui-docs/winui/AutoComplete/Getting-Started.md

 ![WinUI AutoComplete with single and multi-selection mode](GettingStarted_images/winui-autocomplete-single-multi-selection.png)

-N> You can refer more information about selection support from [this](https://help.syncfusion.com/winui/autocomplete/selection) link.

 ## Filtering

 The `AutoComplete` control allows you to filter the data items based on their starting letter or whether they contain a specific letter entered in the editing text box.
 The string comparison for filtering suggestions can be changed using the [TextSearchMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfAutoComplete.html#Syncfusion_UI_Xaml_Editors_SfAutoComplete_SelectionMode) property.
 It also supports the custom filtering option.